California Renter Rights: CA Renter Rights for 2024

 Real Case Law

 - Green v.
 Superior Court (1974) This landmark case established the implied warranty of habitability in California, affirming that landlords must maintain rentals in livable condition.
+The California Civil Code supports this implied warranty by providing the essential legal framework that guides landlords on necessary disclosures and compliance with tenant screening laws, ensuring that both landlords and tenants understand their rights and responsibilities under California law.

 - Birkenfeld v.
 Berkeley (1976) This case upheld the constitutionality of rent control laws in California, paving the way for local rent control ordinances.